mrmoje/mrmoje.github.io/content/uPy_powerstrip_part1.md

 Now that that's out of the way, lets talk about the thing from the heart of it all the way up to the mains.

 #The Heart of it - ESP12
-The [ESP12][ESP12] (fig.2 below) is really a ESP8266 nicely soldered onto a 24x16mm breakout board with a PCB trace WiFi antenna, oscillator, SPI flash memory and afew passives all tucked away under a nice square FCC approved RFI sheild.
+The [ESP12][ESP12] (fig.2 below) is really a ESP8266EX nicely soldered onto a 24x16mm breakout board with a PCB trace WiFi antenna, oscillator, SPI flash memory and a few passives all tucked away under a nice square FCC approved RFI shield.
 I got the AI-Thinker ones.
 [Checkout their datasheet][ESP12_DATASHEET]

 ![ESP12_PIC][ESP12_PIC]
 ***fig.2 ESP12 in schematic (left).
 Example AI Thinker ESP-12 PCB right.***

-At the core of it is the mentioned [ESP8266EX][ESPRESSIF] (fig.3 below), a system-on-chip (SoC) that integrates (among other things):-
+At the core of it is the mentioned [ESP8266EX][ESPRESSIF] (fig.3 below), a system-on-chip (SoC) ic that integrates (among other things):-

-- a Tensilica L106 32-bit RISC processor clocked at 80MHz (or up to 160MHz if it left the factory defect free)
+- a Tensilica L106 32-bit RISC processor clocked at 80MHz (capable of up to 160MHz if it left the factory defect free)
 - 80kB of ram but you only get to work with max 50kB for your data.
 - a 2.4 GHz transceiver radio for Wi-Fi
+- and many other things:-[checkout the datasheet][ESP8266_DATASHEET].

 ![ESP8266_PIC][ESP8266_PIC]
 ***fig.3 ESP8266EX (circled in green) on an ESP-03 PCB.
 USB male connector to the left for size comparison***

-For more specs, [checkout the datasheet][ESP8266_DATASHEET].

 Meager as it sounds, this SoC is beefy enough to run its own [MicroPython][MICROPYTHON] port that provides a python3 interface to all the features within including Wi-Fi and all usable